University Policies, Practices, and Organizational Changes

 - Inclusive strategic plan.
 The next strategic plan, which is currently being started, will incorporate our diversity, equity, and inclusion work.
 The senior diversity and inclusion officer (SDIO) will join the strategic plan leadership group in the fall, and the University-wide Council on Inclusiveness and Community (UCIC) will be engaged in a consultative capacity.

 - Anti-discrimination policy.
-The University will create a more robust policy prohibiting discrimination, harassment, and retaliation.
+The University has created a more robust policy prohibiting discrimination, harassment, and retaliation.
 This policy will be similar to the University’s Title IX policy in clearly outlining the procedures for making a report and the process the University will follow to investigate complaints/reports received.
 The pros and cons of developing a Bias Incident Reporting process with a web-based form for submitting reports will also be evaluated.

 - Performance evaluation change.
 Performance evaluations will be modified to include accountability for the advancement of an inclusive and diverse work environment (e.g. “Please assess employee’s commitment to, and what you believe they have done, to make the University more diverse and inclusive.”).
 Provide training for supervisors and staff once modifications are made.